shuffett407/TSE-SAL/README.md

 # TSE-SAL
-A collection of  SAL programs for the  The SemWare Editor
+A collection of SAL programs for <a href='https://www.semware.com/'>The SemWare Editor</a>.